Mental Health Facilities Oklahoma City, OK

 Cedar Ridge At Bethany - 4.8 miles from Oklahoma City, OK

 Cedar Ridge At Bethany is a mental health clinic in Bethany, OK, located at 7600 Nw 23rd Street, 73008 zip code area.
 Cedar Ridge At Bethany provides hospital inpatient treatment and partial hospitalization/day treatment.
-Cedar Ridge At Bethany offers trauma therapy, psychotropic medication and activity therapy to young adults, seniors 65 or older and adults.
-Cedar Ridge At Bethany also supports people with serious mental illness, seniors or older adults and people with trauma.
-Additional services offered at Cedar Ridge At Bethany include case management and suicide prevention services.
+Cedar Ridge At Bethany offers trauma therapy, psychotropic medication and individual psychotherapy to adults, young adults and seniors 65 or older.
+Cedar Ridge At Bethany also supports people with trauma, people with serious mental illness and seniors or older adults.
+Additional services offered at Cedar Ridge At Bethany include suicide prevention services and case management.

 Learn More